petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Data connector client extensions are currently a **beta feature** in Liferay 7.4.
 The available features are temporarily limited.
 ```

 Use data connector client extensions to import data into Liferay in the form of [Liferay objects](./objects.md).
-These are generally used in conjunction with [scheduler client extensions](#scheduler-client-extensions) to synchronize data on regular, scheduled intervals.
+These are used in conjunction with [scheduler client extensions](#scheduler-client-extensions) to synchronize data on regular, scheduled intervals.

 ### Lambda Client Extensions